-Curtin University has campuses in Western Australia, Singapore, Malaysia, Dubai and Mauritius, and partnerships with more than 130 institutions around the globe.
+Curtin University is a vibrant, global university with campuses in Western Australia, Singapore, Malaysia, Dubai and Mauritius, and partnerships with more than 90 institutions around the globe.

 Curtin: A pathway to a global career

-Curtin University collaborates with some of the largest companies in Australia and internationally to ensure that you graduate with the practical skills, connections and knowledge needed to succeed in the global marketplace.
+Curtin aims to have its students graduate career-ready and highly employable.
+The University collaborates with some of the largest companies in Australia and internationally to ensure that you graduate with the practical skills, connections and knowledge needed to succeed in today’s global market place.

 Areas of study